HISTORIC VEHICLE SCHEME - HVS

 - Historic vehicles can be used for events organised by recognised historic vehicle clubs, or

-- Events run be community organisations for which official invitation has been recorded by the club in the official Minutes, or 'Day Book'.
+- Events for which official invitation has been recorded by the club as an a event or a run in the club's Minutes, or 'Day Book'.

 - Historic vehicles can also be used on a road or road related area for: